- NEW JUNE 2018! THE COLLABORATIVE TRANSCRIPTION PROJECT (FOLLOW LINK OR SEE BELOW FOR MORE DETAILS)

 Description of Materials and Goals

 Through the course of working with the variation data, however, Lang came to dispute Blyth’s implication that it would be of little value to students and researchers.
 The data consists of full handwritten transcriptions of every single manuscript of the poem (collated by line) and microfilm facsimiles of all but three of these manuscripts.
 Essentially, this is almost all the archival research one would need in order to produce a critical edition of the poem.
-If a method were devised to offer general access to this material, it could provide scholar-teachers of literature an organized and visually dynamic platform for teaching today’s students about Hoccleve’s poem as well as the nature of medieval manuscript publication.
-If a method were devised to open up the process of constructing a critical edition from this data to include non-specialists and students, it could provide a teaching laboratory for exploring how scholars attempt to make sense of the characteristic variability in medieval texts.
+By offering general access to this material, we hope to provide scholar-teachers of literature an organized and visually dynamic platform for teaching students about Hoccleve’s poem, Hoccleve himself, and the nature of medieval manuscript publication.
+Currently we are beginning an initiative to open up the process of constructing a critical edition from this data to include non-specialists and students along with Middle English and Hoccleve experts.
+Our first step is to transcribe the Collation Tables using the software platform, FromThePage.
+We hope that this project can provide teacher-scholars of Middle English with a teaching laboratory for exploring how scholars attempt to make sense of the characteristic variability in medieval texts.

-The over-6,000 pages of Manuscript Collation Tables have been scanned and have been archived with metadata on a permanent site at the University of Texas Digital Repository (Texas Scholarworks).
+The over-6,000 pages of Manuscript Collation Tables in Blyth’s original files have been scanned and archived with metadata on a permanent site at the University of Texas Digital Repository (Texas Scholarworks).
 Each of the pages is stored as a greyscale 300 dpi JPG file with a unique name indicating the line number of the poem it represents.
 When pages have supplemental notes on their reverse sides by the original editors, or when collations of long marginal glosses extend across multiple pages, these addenda are still filed under their associated line numbers and distinguished with additional information in their filenames.

 Here is an example of one of the collation tables for line 4277 of the poem: